EdwardThong/kotatodesktop/README.md

 The source code is published under GPLv3 with OpenSSL exception, the license is available [here][license].

+NOTE: I haven't modify any of this yet.
+So, please stay tuned until all of these are fully modified and functional.

 ## Supported systems

 The latest version is available for